 This, however, should not lead to confusion.
 If, for example, one university is ranked at no. 5 in one survey and at no. 9 in another, it would be reasonable to gather that the university in question lies somewhere in the top 10.

 However, if the same university is at no. 5 in one survey and at no. 35 in another, then one should probably be cautious about the university.

 The right way to proceed would be to investigate why there is such a huge gap.

-Checking rankings is a good starting step but it should never be the sole guiding principle because with the advent of commercialization, universities paying surveyors a ‘token of appreciation’ in exchange of favorable rankings is not unheard of.
+Checking rankings is a good starting step but it should never be the sole guiding principle because, with the advent of commercialization, universities paying surveyors a ‘token of appreciation’ in exchange of favourable rankings is not unheard of.

 ii.
 For specific University